ThomDietrich/home-assistant-addons/autossh/DOCS.md

 This option specifies the IP address of wherever Home Assistant listens to on the local machine from which the SSH connection is being established.

-If you are running on standard HASS, you want to set this to the docker container's IP address of home assistant.
+If you are running on standard HASS and are experiencing issues, try to set this to `home-assistant`.
-On the HASS OS 9.4+, you should set this to `172.30.32.1`.
-If you are running anything earlier than HASS OS 9.4, use `172.17.0.1` instead.
+On the HASS OS 9.4+, the corresponding IP address should be `172.30.32.1`, earlier than HASS OS 9.4 used `172.17.0.1` instead.
 The addon will also post all interface info during startup.

 ### Option: `local_port` (optional)